raphfaur/fox/README.md

 ```

 ## Running the interpreter
 You have sample files in the `sample` directory.
-To run the file `hello.fox`, hust run :
+To run the file `hello.fox`, just run :
 ```sh
 ./fox samples/hello.fox
 ```